Comparisons12 min read

 • 30-day backup retention on higher plans

-• Phone support available (genuinely rare in this space in 2026)
+• Phone support is still available (genuinely rare in 2026)

 Cons of SiteGround:

-• Shared hosting means resource contention is possible
+• Shared hosting means resource contention is definitely possible

-• Renewal prices are significantly higher than promo rates
+• Renewal prices jump significantly from promo rates

-• Traffic and resource limits can feel restrictive on StartUp plan
+• Traffic and storage limits can feel tight on StartUp plan

 Feature-by-Feature Breakdown: Kinsta vs SiteGround for WordPress 2026